Projects

 5.1 Battery and Black mass Pretreatment for Hydrometallurgy process.

-5.3 Reaction Kinetics for Battery Grade Product processes for precursor cathode active materials.
+5.3 Kinetics for Battery Grade Product processes for precursor cathode active materials

 Sub-projects

-Project 7 - Integration of environmental, social, and governance (ESG) criteria and life cycle assessment (LCA) methodologies for the sustainable supply chain of the battery materials
+Integration of Environmental, Social, and Governance (ESG) criteria and Life Cycle Assessment (LCA) methodologies for the sustainable supply chain of the battery materials

 Sub-projects